 Owner.
 The then current title holder of record of a Lower Income Unit.
 Owner shall refer to and mean the title holder of record as same is reflected in the most recently dated and recorded deed for the particular Lower Income Unit.
 For purposes of the initial sales or rentals of any Lower Income Unit, Owner shall include the developer/owner of such Lower Income Units.
 Ownership of a Lower Income Unit shall be deemed to be acceptance and ratification of the provisions of this Affordable Housing Ordinance and the Affordable Housing Plan.
 Where appropriate, the term Owner shall also mean and refer to a person who owns a Lower Income Unit as a landlord or who occupies a Lower Income Unit as a tenant.
-Owner shall not include any co-signor or co-borrower on any First Purchase Money Mortgage unless such co-signor or co-borrower is also a named title holder of record of such Lower Income Unit.
+Owner shall not include any cosignor or co-borrower on any First Purchase Money Mortgage unless such co-signor or co-borrower is also a named title holder of record of such Lower Income Unit.

 Qualified Purchaser.
-Shall mean and refer to a person whom pursuant to this Ordinance and the Affordable Housing Plan, (1) submits an Application for Certification as a Qualified Purchaser to the Agency; (2) whose Gross Aggregate Household Income at the time of proposed purchase of a Lower Income Unit is within Low or Moderate Income Levels, as these Income Levels are degined herein; and (3) who obtains Certification as a Qualified Purchaser of an Lower Income Unit from the Agency pursuant to the rules and regulations of the Agency.
-Once a Qualified Purchaser becomes an Owner of a Lower Income Unit in accordance with the provisions of this

-Ordinance, any increase or decrease in the Gross Aggregate Household Income of such Owner shall not affect ownership rights, privileges or obligations of such Owner.
-The term "Qualified Purchaser" shall also include a person or family who occupies the Lower Income Unit on a rental basis, subject to the qualifications and conditions stated above and elsewhere herein.
-Any person who submits false information in support of an application for certification and who subsequently received such certification and either title to a Lower Income Unit as Owner or possession of a Lower Income Unit as tenant shall be deemed to have committed a substantial breach of the provisions of this Ordinance and the Affordable Housing Plan and any right of ownership of such unit shall be subject to forfeiture pursuant to the provisions of Section 12(C) of this Ordinance.
+Shall mean and refer to a person whom pursuant to this Ordinance and the Affordable Housing Plan, (1) submits an Application for Certification as a Qualified Purchaser to the Agency; (2) whose Gross Aggregate Household Income at the time of proposed purchase of a Lower Income Unit is within Low or Moderate Income Levels, as these Income Levels are designated herein; and (3) who obtains Certification as a Qualified Purchaser of an Lower Income Unit from the Agency pursuant to the rules and regulations of the Agency.
+Qualified Purchaser becomes an Owner of a Lower Income Unit in accordance with the provisions of this Ordinance, any increase or decrease in the Gross Aggregate Household Income of such Owner shall not affect ownership rights, privileges or obligations of The term "Qualified Purchaser" shall also include a such Owner. person or family who occupies the Lower Income Unit on a rental basis, subject to the qualifications and conditions stated above and elsewhere herein.
+Any person who submits false information in support of an application for certification and who subsequently received such certification and either title to a Lower Income Unit as Owner or possession of a Lower Income Unit as tenant shall be deemed to have committed a substantial breach of the provisions of this Ordinance and the Affordable Housing Plan and any right of ownership of such unit shall be subject to forfeiture pursuant to the provisions of Section XII(C) of this Ordinance.
+A qualified purchaser shall not be permitted to own more than one lower income unit at the same time.